corpusculejs/corpuscule/packages/element/docs/index.md

 function query(selector: string, options?: QueryOptions): PropertyDecorator;
 ```

-A decorator that converts a property to a getter that finds an element with the
+Converts a property to a getter that finds an element with the `selector` in the
-`selector` in the Light or Shadow DOM of your element using the `querySelector`
+Light or Shadow DOM of your element using the `querySelector` method.
-method.

 By default the search is performed in the either Shadow DOM (if enabled) or
 Light DOM (if Shadow DOM is disabled).
 However, you can force selector to search